jaycoderist/To-do-List-Website/README.md

 A simple and functional **To-Do List web application** built using **PHP, MySQL, HTML, CSS, and Bootstrap**.
 This project allows users to create, edit, and delete tasks using a clean and responsive interface.

----

 ## 🚀 Features

-- ➕ Add new tasks
+-  Add new tasks
-- 📝 Edit existing tasks
+- Edit existing tasks
-- ❌ Delete tasks
+-  Delete tasks
-- 📋 View all tasks in a card layout
+- View all tasks in a card layout
-- 🎨 Responsive UI using Bootstrap
+- Responsive UI using Bootstrap
-- 💾 Pre-configured database (SQL file included)

----

 ## 🛠️ Technologies Used